 Travelers dreaming of a trip to India ought to read this book to understand the cultural aspects of the country.
 The oldest healing system in the world is too complex to grasp its basics in a few days.
 You need months and years.

 Ayurveda is more than just a thin book to peruse on an airplane to India.
-The ancient medicine is an essential part of Indian culture.
+This ancient medicine is an essential part of Indian culture.
 It teaches you how to take proper care of your body, what food to eat for your dosha, how to use spices and herbs, and much more.

 In this tiny book Dr. Vasant Lad insists that Ayurveda is an alternative medicine system that can be used outside India.
 People all over the world reap the same positive health and well-being results once they start following these simple Ayurvedic principles.